HipsterZipster/aws-reinvent-2019/notes/2019-12-02/DAT328-AmazonAurora.md

-2019-12-02

-DAT328-R - [REPEAT] Deep dive on Amazon Aurora with PostgreSQL compatibility
+# DAT328-R - [REPEAT] Deep dive on Amazon Aurora with PostgreSQL compatibility

 Amazon Aurora with PostgreSQL compatibility is a relational database service that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
 In this session, we review the functionality in order to understand the architectural differences that contribute to improved scalability, availability, and durability.
 You'll also get a deep dive into the capabilities of the service and a review of the latest available features.
 Finally, we walk you through the techniques that you can use to migrate to Amazon Aurora.

+**Speakers**

-Kevin Jernigan - Principal Product Manager, Amazon Aurora PostgreSQL, Amazon Web Services Grant McAlister - Senior Principal Engineer, Amazon Web Services Additional Information
+- Kevin Jernigan - Principal Product Manager, Amazon Aurora PostgreSQL, Amazon Web Services
-Session Type:Session
-Topic:Databases
+- Grant McAlister - Senior Principal Engineer, Amazon Web Services

+**Session Info**

-Session Level:300 - Advanced
+- Session Level:300 - Advanced
-Please note that session information is subject to change.
-Session Schedule
-Monday, Dec 2, 10:45 AM - 11:45 AM
+- Monday, Dec 2, 10:45 AM - 11:45 AM
-– Venetian, Level 2, Venetian Theatre
+- Venetian, Level 2, Venetian Theatre

 # Amazon RDS PostgreSQL universe

 - Concurrency: Remove Log Buffer
 - uses a durability buffer
 - they write less
--

 # Conventional Database backups